dblock/code.dblock.org/_posts/2011/2011-03-30-a-rake-task-for-copying-data-between-amazon-s3-buckets.markdown

 end
 {% endhighlight %}

 Unfortunately, this forces me to have a public bucket, meaning the list of files can be enumerated.
-That’s not what I want.
+That's not what I want.
 Digging deeper, the S3 interface takes an [x-amz-acl header](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html) that allows us to specify a canned target ACL during copy.

 {% highlight ruby %}
 s3i.copy(args[:from], key, args[:to], key, :copy, { 'x-amz-acl' => 'public-read' } )